open-pv/simshady/README.md

 # OpenPV Simulation a.k.a.
-Slim Shady
+SimShady

 This package does shading simulation for estimating potential PV yield.